Key facts

 Fee information

-A Commonwealth supported place (CSP) is only available in this course, for Aboriginal and Torres Strait Islander students enrolled with the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute.
-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course within the same year.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of Prior Learning.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical tuition fees for students completing this course within the same year they started.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning.
 One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.

 The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.

-You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.
+You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.

 Learn more about fees and available payment options.